jasondriver/power_monitor/README.md

 # power_monitor

 This is a home automation project that monitors 2 Peacefair PZEM-004T Energy monitor devices.
-Currently just saves data to a sqlite3 database on the disk.
-TODO finish node js server and dynamic chart for active monitoring of house power consumption and solar output from in home network.
+Currently saves data to a sqlite3 database on the disk and writes to cout.

 ### Serial communication